monocle-h2020/SOS-scripts/README.md

-## This repo provides example scirpts in both Python and NodeJS.
+## This repo provides example scripts in both Python and NodeJS.
 The scripts are split into three;

 * basic.[py,js] provides examples of the interactions possible to get basic infrmation about teh service, a sensor and a particular offering.
 * insert.[py,js] provides exampes for inserting sensors,procedures and data points